ogcalyps/blendpdf/README.md

 Free online PDF tools.
 Merge, compress, split, and convert PDFs.
 Works in any language.
 No sign-up required.

+> **SEO-First Development**: This project prioritizes SEO optimization.
+See [.seo-guidelines.md](.seo-guidelines.md) for SEO standards that must be followed for all features and content.

 ## Features

 - **Merge PDFs**: Combine multiple PDF files into one